 by J. Meyers

-From the previous book we know that twins Sera and Luke possess special gifts.
+From the previous book, we know that twins Sera and Luke possess special gifts.
 Sera can heal and Luke can see the future.
 Meyers wasted no time diving back into the action and for those who haven’t read book one, I fear you will be lost and confused at the onset.
 It took me a minute to recall characters etc. Word has spread about Sera’s previous healings and the unintended consequences.
-Soon a group of paranormal creatures want Sera to heal them, and they will stop at nothing to get what they want.
-Action packed and filled with danger, suspense, and a little romance this tale kept me swept up in the never ending action.
+Soon a group of paranormal creatures wants Sera to heal them, and they will stop at nothing to get what they want.
+Action packed and filled with danger, suspense, and a little romance this tale kept me swept up in the never-ending action.

 Fans of Intangible will enjoy Imaginable the second book in this action-packed series.
 Want more Jonas, read the novella, Indomitable.
 At this time there is no news on the third books expected publication.

 Never miss a post by adding Caffeinated to your Inbox

 Your email address will not be shared with anyone